ssurbhi560/ssurbhi560.github.io/_posts/2020-01-16-note-to-self-2.md

 Apart from these, these are a few more things I did:

 -Finished reading **Deep Work** by *Cal Newport* and **The 5am Club** by *Robin Sharma*.
 Also got a few more books to read for next couple of months.

 -Made some good changes in my sleeping schedule and also stopped using social media .

--Read this [blog](
-https://www.scotthyoung.com/blog/2018/12/13/productivity-guilt/) which i found helpful with what I was feeling last week , so sharing it here.
+-Read this [blog](https://www.scotthyoung.com/blog/2018/12/13/productivity-guilt/) which i found helpful with what I was feeling last week, so sharing it here.

 That is pretty much all what I did this week, it is not something a lot to share but still something is better than nothing.
 Things will take time to complete, but I hope to stick to what I have planned and be better with time! :)